wish13yt/pretendobrainrotwiki/README.md

 <br>
 We are committed to making Pretendo Brainrot Wiki as open as possible.
 That's why we are now uploading all edits to this GitHub repo.
-Files are manually reviewed and made, so be patient. https://pretendobrainrot.miraheze.org/wiki/Main_Page
+Files are manually created, so some stuff may be out of date! https://pretendobrainrot.miraheze.org/wiki/Main_Page